-8.2 Audio Settings
+8.3 Audio Settings

-8.2.1 MPX Source
+8.3.1 MPX Source

-This is the same parameter as described in RF Settings.
+This is the same parameter as described in TX RF Settings.
 It has been placed in the Audio settings menu for convenience of access.
 This selects the source for the exciter.
 Options are Internal or External.
 Internal selects the internal generator, i.e. the output from the internal audio processor.
 This option must be selected when the digital or analog inputs are used.
 External selects the MPX BNC input.
 This option must be selected when the transmitter is used with an external audio processor connected to its MPX BNC input.
+Receiver selects the MPX output of the FM receiver as the source for the exciter.

-8.2.2 Audio Input
+8.3.2 Audio Input